Search

 To compute the overall preference we use another statistical measure:

-A positive value of ΔAB means that model_A is the favorite one, a negative value of ΔAB means that model_B is the favorite one.
+A positive value of ΔAB means that model_A is the favourite one, and a negative value of ΔAB means that model_B is the favourite one.

 Drawbacks

 One drawback of this approach arises when comparing two models that produce very similar ranking lists.
-If for example the ranking list of model_A is identical to the one of model_B with the exception of the first document: lA = (a, b, c, d) and lB = (b, c, d, a).
+If for example, the ranking list of model_A is identical to the one of model_B except for the first document: lA = (a, b, c, d) and lB = (b, c, d, a).
 The comparison phase will bring the model_B to win more often than model_A.
 This happens regardless of the model chosen by RandomBit().

-This drawback arises due to the way in which the k parameter is chosen (the min rank that includes all the clicked documents) and to the fact that model_B rank higher than model_A all documents with the exception of a.
+This drawback arises due to how the k parameter is chosen (the min rank that includes all the clicked documents) and to the fact that model_B ranks higher than model_A for all documents except for a.

 Suppose to have two captains A and B. Suppose to choose one of the two by chance at each round.
-Then the selected captain will choose his favorite player still available, add him to the team and then leave the turn to the other captain that will do the same.
+Then the selected captain will pick his favourite player still available, add him to the team and then leave the turn to the other captain who will do the same.
 This will repeat unless there are players available.

 The implemented algorithm is the following: